Samsung Infuse 4G: Cellular

-There are three versions of the Samsung Infuse 4G.
+There are two versions of the Samsung Infuse 4G.
 The first to be released is AT&T's Infuse which is SIM locked.
-The second is with the Canadian Rogers network, and the third model is intended for China Telecom.
+The second is with the Canadian Rogers network.
 The Infuse can be unlocked in a matter of minutes with third party tools.
 It supports most H+ GSM and 3G providers in the US, Europe and Asia.
 The GSM radio frequencies covered are 850 MHz, 900 MHz, 1800 MHz, 1900 MHz, 2100 MHz.
 It supports UMTS, HSDPA, HSUPA, 2G (Edge), 3G and pseudo 4G (enhanced 3g) via HSDPA Category 14 supporting up to 21.1 megabits per second.
-This is the third HSDPA+ phone in AT&T's range, after the Motorola Atrix and HTC Inspire 4G, though this is the first one rated at the full 21Mbit/s bandwidth of its limited available backhauled (fiber) network.
+This is the third HSDPA+ phone in AT&T's range, after the Motorola Atrix and HTC Inspire 4G, though this is the first one rated at the full 21 Mbit/s bandwidth of its limited available backhauled (fiber) network.
 The phone supports quad-band frequencies.

 Software

 As of September 27, 2011, the Infuse was supplied with Android 2.2 Froyo customized with Samsung's TouchWiz 3.0 UI, with an updated Home Screen Launcher application.

 Samsung applications included are a special version of Angry Birds, Allshare, MediaHub, Memo, Mini Diary, My Files, Quick Office and Write and Go.

 Bloatware on the AT&T supplied phone, which may not be removed in stock form includes, AT&T Navigator, AT&T Code Scanner, AT&T Family Map, My AT&T, Live TV and YPmobile.

 Software bundled from Google: Android Market, Gmail, Google Talk, Google Latitude, Facebook, Email and YouTube.